Uzès, France in Autumn: Markets, Wine, and Where to Stay

 What makes the market so special in autumn is that it doesn’t feel like a seasonal event.
 It just keeps naturally going.
 The stalls shift with what’s growing.
 The air smells like roasted chicken and thyme.
 Local winemakers sometimes set up stands, and there are usually a few brocante vendors with old books, linens, or enamel signs.

 If you’re not buying anything, that’s fine too.
-Walk through.
-Observe.
+Walk through and just observe.
 Then find a table at one of the cafés tucked under the arcades and order a café crème or a glass of wine.
-There’s no rush.
-You’re already doing the best thing there is to do here.

 Walk to the Eure Valley